 - Sales load: A commission that’s paid on some mutual funds to a broker.

 - Trade commission: Often a flat fee that’s paid when you buy or sell a certain investments, like stocks, ETFs and options.

 - Advisory or management fee: Usually a percentage of your portfolio’s balance for advisement from a financial advisor or robo-advisor.

 Do It Right: Typically, actively managed portfolios have higher fees than passively managed portfolios.
-Ally Invest Managed Portfolios offer professionally-managed portfolios consisting of low-cost ETFs at an annual cost that’s significantly lower than the industry average.
+Our cash-enhanced Managed Portfolio offer professionally-managed portfolios without advisory fees.

 Fear Factor#4: Not Enough Money to Invest